mxcl/xcodebuild/README.md

 `mxcl/xcodebuild` *will find that Xcode* if you specify an appropriate value for the `xcode` input.

+# Logs

+We automatically upload the build logs as artifacts on failure.

+The resulting artifact is an `.xcresult` “package” and once downloaded will open in Xcode.

 # `.swift-version` File

 If your repo has a `.swift-version` file and neither `swift` no `xcode` is